Vitols999/QMS-WIKI/DocDataSearch.md

 ![Intersect mode](images/DocAdv/MapSelIntersect.jpg "Intersect mode")

-The toolbar at the right side of the selection rectangle gives access to the supported actions.
+The toolbar on the right side of the selection rectangle gives access to the supported actions.
 A tooltip pops-up when locating the mouse on a toolbox icon.
 The following table lists all actions of the toolbar: